adriandelgg/adriandelgg/README.md

 ### Hi there <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="20px">

-My name is Adrian Delgado, I'm a self-taught Full-Stack Blockchain Software Engineer.
+My name is Adrian Delgado, I'm a self-taught Full-Stack Blockchain Software Engineer and Content Creator.
 Since the age of 3, I've always been fascinated by computers & loved spending hours playing on them.
 I'm currently working as a Blockchain Developer, freelance Front-End Web Developer, & Computer Technician.👨‍💻🖥️🔧

 My dream is to create something that's going to impact the world forever using blockchain technology.🌎